 Güemes Thermal Power Plant (‘Güemes’ or ‘CTG’)

-CTG is located in Northwestern Argentina, in the City of General Güemes, Province of Salta.
-Privatized in 1992, it has a 261 MW open cycle thermal power generation plant with the addition, in September 2008, of a GE (‘General Electric’) natural gas-fired turbo generator unit of 100 MW, totaling 361 MW, which accounts for 0.9% of Argentina’s installed capacity.
-From 1993 to 2018, its average annual generation was 1,789 GWh, with a generation record high of 1,903 GWh in 1996, and a record low of 1,030 GWh in 2003.
+CTG is in Northwestern Argentina, in the City of Gral.
+Güemes, Province of Salta.
+Privatized in 1992, it has a 261 MW open cycle thermal power generation plant, and with the addition in September 2008 of a GE (‘General Electric’) natural gas-fired turbo generator unit of 100 MW, totaling 361 MW, which accounts for 0.9% of Argentina’s installed capacity.
+From 1993 to 2019, its average annual generation was 1,751 GWh, with a generation record high of 1,903 GWh in 1996, and a record low of 755 GWh in 2019.

 The following table shows the most relevant statistical data on CTG:

 |Purchases of Energy (GWh)||553||136|

 |Average Gross Profit (US$/MWh)||20||29|

 Note: Gross Margin before depreciation and amortization, values expressed in nominal terms.
 AR$/US$ exchange rate: 2018 – 28.13; 2019 – 48.23.
 CTG’s average gross margin considers CTP’s results.